FirentisTFW/Dating-app/README.md

 ## Introduction

 Dating app inspired by Tinder.
-Written in Flutter (BLoC as a state management solution), uses Firebase as a backend (backend functions written in JavaScript).
+Written in Flutter (BLoC as architecture), uses Firebase as a backend (backend functions written in JavaScript).

 ## Features